Online vs Offline Lessons

 Consider lessons at Japan Switch, the most affordable Japanese lessons in Shinjuku, Tokyo.

-We run a 200 student plus Japanese language school in Tokyo for foreigners and are located within a 5 minute walk from the world famous Shinjuku train station.
+We have more than 200 Japanese language learners studying with us at Japan Switch Tokyo.
+We are also located within a 5 minute walk from the world famous Shinjuku train station.

 Japan Switch provides affordable morning and noon Japanese lessons in Tokyo.
 Centrally located, relaxed environment and quality textbooks.
 Japan Switch is your alternative option to a Japanese language school in Tokyo.